f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 - Drag and drop interaction cannot be recorded or played back.
 - Volume rendering and HDRI support require a decent GPU.
 - Streaming requires different VTK versions depending upon the format to read.
-- Options `ui.dpi_aware` and CLI `--dpi-aware` are only supported on Windows platform.
+- The `ui.dpi_aware` option and CLI `--dpi-aware` are only supported on Windows platform.

 ### Assimp